imagekit-developer/imagekit-ios/README.md

 ## Constructing Image URLs
 The `ImageKitURLConstructor` is used to create a url which can be used for rendering and manipulating images in real-time. `ImageKitURLConstructor` consists of functions that can be chained together to perform transformations.

-`ImageKitURLConstructor` can be initlized by calling the static function `ImageKit.url(...)` with set of parameters defined below.
+`ImageKitURLConstructor` can be initlized by calling `ImageKit.shared.url(...)` with set of parameters defined below.

 | Parameter             | Type | Description                    |
 | :----------------| :----|:----------------------------- |